braiddynamics/qbd-portal/docs/02-topology/06-tripartite-braid.md

 **IV.
 Horizon Constraint**

 To alter the linking number without intersection, one curve must be "pulled" entirely around the other.
-This requires a correlated sequence of deformations spanning the full circumference of the braid $S_{braid}$.
+This process requires a correlated sequence of deformations spanning the full circumference of the braid $S_{braid}$.
-The arc length of the braid satisfies $S_{braid} \sim N$ (linear in particle mass/complexity).
+The arc length of the braid satisfies $S_{braid} \sim N$, scaling linearly with particle complexity.
-The local operator horizon satisfies $R \ll S_{braid}$.
+The local operator horizon satisfies the condition $R \ll S_{braid}$.
 Consequently, the operator $\mathcal{R}$ cannot compute or modify the global value of the integral; it perceives the strands as locally parallel lines ($L_{loc} \approx 0$).

 **V. Conclusion**

-The local update mechanism is topologically blind to global invariants.
+The local update mechanism remains topologically blind to global invariants.
 It cannot distinguish between a globally knotted structure and a locally trivial one provided the knotting occurs outside the horizon $R$.

 Q.E.D.